argunaman2022/stereotypes-replication/readme.md

     Failed screening
     Results

-there are 6 tasks.
+There are 6 tasks.
 2 of these are math-memory tasks framed either as memory or as math tasks.
-Each participant plays either of these 2 frames and one random task from the remaining 4 At the start of the game a participant is assigned one of the two and one of the 4 randomly.
-Then the order of these two tasks are randomized and that becomes his treatment.
+Each participant plays either of these 2 frames and one random task from the remaining 4.
+At the start of the game, each participant is assigned one of the two math-memory frames and one of the other 4 tasks randomly.
+Then, the order of these two tasks is randomized which becomes his treatment.
-Then depending on the treatment (e.g. 'Math-memory-memory','SomeTask' or 'SomeTask','Math-memory-math') the participant goes through the task app pages.
+Depending on the treatment (e.g. 'Math-memory-memory','SomeTask' or 'SomeTask','Math-memory-math'), the participant goes through the task app pages.